 - Lie on your back with your legs straight out and arms at your sides.

-- Raise your right leg up toward the sky, keeping it straight and grab the back of your thigh with both hands.
+- Raise your left leg up toward the sky, keeping it straight and grab the back of your thigh with both hands.

 - Slowly pull your leg toward you until you feel a stretch on the back of your leg.